-Implementation Review Team (IRT): The Implementation Review Team, if convened by the GNSO Council, serves as a resource to on policy and technical questions that ariseconsensus policy.
+Implementation Review Team (IRT): The Implementation Review Team, if recommended to be convened by the GNSO Council, serves as a resource to GDD on policy and technical questions that may arise during implementation of GNSO consensus policy recommendations.
 An IRT will typically consist of, but will not be limited to, volunteers who were also involved in the development of the policy recommendations.
-As such, the IRT is expected to serve as a resource to on the background and rationale of the policy recommendations and return to the GNSO Council for additional guidance as required.
-Where relevant, the IRT should also include technical or subject-matter experts and contracted parties who can assist staff in the planning for the technical implementation of a policy change.
+As such, the IRT is expected to serve as a resource to GDD on the background and rationale of the policy recommendations and return to the GNSO Council through the GNSO Council liaison appointed to the IRT for additional guidance as required.
+Where relevant, the IRT should also include technical or subject-matter experts and contracted parties who can assist staff in the planning for the technical implementation of a new policy change.
+GDD initiates the IRT recruitment process in coordination with Policy staff and works to ensure that its composition provides requisite expertise and, to the extent possible, includes representation from all affected stakeholders.

+ICANN Board: The ICANN Board is ICANN org’s oversight body.
+It exercises its authority through majority votes by its members present during annual, regular, or special meetings.
+Insofar as implementation of consensus policy recommendations is concerned, the ICANN Board is responsible for evaluating such recommendations from the GNSO Council and, if approved, directing ICANN org to implement the recommendations as a defined, legally-binding, and enforceable policy.
+Once a consensus policy has been implemented, the Board may also recommend the policy be reviewed (see Section VI below).

 ICANN Supporting Organizations and Advisory Committees (SO/ACs): SO/ACs may serve as a resource to ICANN org during implementation as specific projects require.

-General Counsel’s Office: Legal staff will review all amended policy language to ensure the changes are legally sound and that amendments will not create issues under any other policies or contracts.
+General Counsel’s Office: Legal staff will review all proposed policy language to ensure it is legally sound and will not create issues under any existing consensus policies or the Registry Agreements and the Registrar Accreditation Agreement.

-Contractual Compliance: Contractual Compliance staff is involved in the implementation lifecycle to ensure that changes are implemented in a manner that creates clear and enforceable obligations on contracted parties (and also in a way that is efficiently tracked and enforceable for Compliance).
-Compliance enforces implemented Consensus Policies, as well as provides metrics and reports to enable post-implementation reviews of a policy’s effectiveness.
+Contractual Compliance: Contractual Compliance staff is involved in the implementation lifecycle to ensure that a new Consensus Policy or changes to an existing Consensus Policy are implemented in a manner that creates clear and enforceable obligations on contracted parties.
+Contractual Compliance enforces implemented Consensus Policies, as well as provides metrics and reports to enable post-implementation reviews of a policy’s effectiveness.

-Enterprise Risk Management: will assist as needed in facilitating a review of policies and new services to evaluate risks and mitigation.
+Enterprise Risk Management: Enterprise Risk Management will assist as needed in facilitating a review of policies and new services to evaluate risks and mitigation.

 Third-Party Service Providers: Contractors may carry out, offer, and/or support a service at ICANN org’s direction.
 These contractors may be expected to provide recommendations on the feasibility of certain approaches or assist with proposed solutions to issues raised during implementation.